Momentric/Status/README.md

   ### States

 - Texas
-  - What's New: Nothing
-  - What's Planned: Minor Improvments
+  - What's New: Minor Improvments
-  - Latest Version: 1.5.0
+  - Latest Version: 1.6.0 (In Review)

 - New York
   - What's New: Ionic Support